jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 This is a common problem, and it is bigger than any one job.
 Housing, healthcare, education, and childcare have consumed a growing share of the median paycheck for forty years—through boom and bust, under every administration, whichever party held power.
 Young people can't afford homes.
 Retirees worry about money running out.
 Healthcare workers spend more time on paperwork than on patients.
 Small businesses watch giant corporations grow bigger still.

-Like the DVD or high-speed internet, none of this stuff just appeared.
-Someone thought it up, designed it, built it, and operated it.
-How is it that technology like high-speed internet keeps getting better, but its users are worse off?
+How is it that technology like high-speed internet and AI keeps getting so much better, but its users are worse off?
 That is Maria's problem, scaled up to all of society.
-And we don't know how to correct our path.

-A biologist would see the problem easily.
-When an ecosystem stops working—too much of one creature, too little of another—she studies it, finds the imbalance, and works to restore it.
-We have the same kind of problem.
-We just don't yet know how to see it.
+Biologists would see the problem easily.
+When an ecosystem stops working—too much of one creature, too little of another—they study it, find the imbalance, and work to restore it.
+Our society has the same kinds of problems but we don't know how to understand our technological environment.

-And we have not been ignoring it.
-We have been drowning in proposed answers—every day another ocean of speeches, articles, and posts promising the fix.
+So, we have been drowning in proposed answers—every day another ocean of speeches, articles, and posts promising the fix.
 We've listened, and our frustration has curdled into a growing hatred of our own countrymen.
 Decades of voting in new leaders, switching parties, and wishing for more bipartisanship have added up to failure—not because we tried too little, but because we were aiming at the wrong target.

-This book won't tell you how to start building a better world on Monday morning.
-Many maker, business, and marketing books already do that better.
+This book won't tell you how to build a better world on Monday morning.
+Many business, marketing, and maker books already do that better.
 This book aims at something underneath: a way of seeing that makes the fights over identity, politics, and economics finally start to lose their grip on you.
+So that we can see the technology changing our lives for what it is: an extension of life's natural evolution.

-So that we can start repairing and building a healthier civilization again.
+With this clarity in mind, we can start repairing and building a healthier civilization again.

-We need a new mindset because our fights are mostly about clinging to the aging toolset we know, and shifting the burden of that aging onto somebody else.
+Without a new mindset we'll keep clinging to the aging lifestyles and toolsets we know—cars, textbooks, office buildings, strip malls, movie characters—and fight to shift the burdens of that aging onto somebody else.
 The good news is life has faced this struggle many times before.
 The game plan is old and proven.

 Evolve new species, better suited to the new environment.

 This process starts with taking one idea seriously: human civilization now evolves through its technologies, and each of us earns our place within that process.
 Whether you are in Gen Z hoping to start a family or a retiree hoping to see grandkids, this book will show you how life leaves the shadows of a bygone age behind and purposefully evolves into the environment you actually live in.